 Know Your Options for Retirement

 We welcome you to visit our communities to experience Rockwood for yourself.
-Enjoy a stay in our Hospitality Suite, see the campus, visit with residents, participate in fitness programs or other activities if you wish, and enjoy dining with us as our guest.
-Contact our Marketing and Information Center if you have any questions or would like to schedule a personalized visit.
+Enjoy a meal, see the campus, visit with residents, participate in fitness programs or other activities if you wish, and enjoy Rockwood hospitality.
+Contact our friendly Marketing team if you have any questions or would like to schedule a personalized visit.

 What are the different kinds of retirement communities?

 - Skilled Nursing

 - Independent and Assisted Living (no Skilled Nursing)

 - Life Plan Communities or (CCRC) Continuing Care Retirement Communities often include independent living, assisted living, memory care, and skilled nursing.
 These communities may be for-profit, not-for-profit, and may or may not be accredited.